ee538/summer22-project-bming1-ZheMa/README.md

 Please report and compare the time spent by this algorithm and show the points on the map.

+Method:
+1. We use a priority queue to define max heap for this problem.
+2. Traverse all nodes to find whether it's centre or not.
+Calculate the distance between the centre node and nodes that satisfy the attributes.
+If the distance is less than radius, start k-nearest sorting.
+3. At last, we reverse the result.

 ```shell
 **************************************************************
 * 10. Find Nearby